Skip to the content.

 Combining with the webhook receiver

-That keeps the public calendar feeds and the (sensitive) webhook endpoint on separate hostnames — Caddy gets one TLS certificate per hostname automatically, and your access logs separate the two surfaces cleanly.
-See real-time webhooks for the rest of the webhook setup.
+The same Caddy install can also reverse-proxy the webhook receiver on a sibling subdomain, keeping the public calendar feeds and the (sensitive) webhook endpoint on separate hostnames — Caddy gets one TLS certificate per hostname automatically, and your access logs separate the two surfaces cleanly.
+The receiver’s own site block (and the rate-limit caveat that goes with it) lives in real-time webhooks → Put it behind HTTPS with Caddy; add it to the same Caddyfile as the calendars.example.com block above.

 Other static servers